deckerweb/toolbar-extras-givewp/README.md

 * Bring all GiveWP Components into your Toolbar: Donation Payments, Donors, Reports, Form Campaigns, Settings, Add-Ons
 * Quick access to Reports, including typical filter views (sub views, tabs, sections)
 * All special GiveWP pages (Give Shortcodes) at your fingertips for live preview and editing
+* Optional Views Filter for filtering all GiveWP-specific pages on the Page Edit screen
 * Quick jump links for all Settings, Tools, even from Give Add-Ons
 * Up to 30 Add-On settings for customizing the experience (components, features, icon, position, label, etc.)
 * Give Add-On (Extensions) directly integrated where possible and useful (only when Extension is active, of course) - *for Add-On listings see below*